-- As far as is practicable, not display 'on call' stickers or anything that identifies the vehicle with a healthcare professional. - If visiting in uniform, wear a coat over the uniform. - ➤ Lock their vehicle while driving, be aware of 'carjacking situations' people asking for directions, groups of youths loitering at traffic lights etc. - Drive with bags, drugs, and equipment concealed so that they are not seen to be hiding them as they park.
+- As far as is practicable, not display 'on call' stickers or anything that identifies the vehicle with a healthcare professional. - > If visiting in uniform, wear a coat over the uniform. - Lock their vehicle while driving, be aware of 'carjacking situations' people asking for directions, groups of youths loitering at traffic lights etc. - When parking up reverse park so that in an emergency you can drive straight out of the parking space. - Drive with bags, drugs, and equipment concealed so that they are not seen to be hiding them as they park.